GameServerManagers/LinuxGSM-Docs/mods-install-update-remove.md

 * After the user selects a mod, the file gets downloaded, then extracted.
 * A file containing mod's file list relative to extract dir is created: `lgsm/mods/modname-files.txt`.
 Those file lists are used in order to allow uninstalling a mod properly, while making our best to keep sensitive directories safe by removing them from the list, using `fn_mod_tidy_files_list` from `mods_core.sh`.
 * Then files and directories get copied to the destination using `cp -Rf`.
-* LGSM then creates a file containing a list of installed mods: `lgsm/mods/installed-mods.txt`, allowing to know: how many mods are installed; is the mod we're trying to install already installed; and what mods to update.
+* LinuxGSM then creates a file containing a list of installed mods: `lgsm/mods/installed-mods.txt`, allowing to know: how many mods are installed; is the mod we're trying to install already installed; and what mods to update.

 ### Update
 * The list `lgsm/mods/installed-mods.txt` is used to know what mods are installed.
 If a non-referenced mod is found, the updater will stop with an error.